GertVanPeer/Git_project_Sep2023/Git_commands.md

 # Manual of Git commands

-1. How to initialize git
+1. How to initialize git?

    `git init`

-2. How to send to staging area
+2. How to send to staging area?

    `git add <file name>`